 Post-purchase: The buyer has already bought and is looking for guidance on use, care, or troubleshooting.
 “How to clean wool sneakers.”

-Most ecommerce content libraries skew heavily toward awareness and consideration.
-That’s where the keyword volume looks biggest.
+Most ecommerce content libraries skew heavily toward awareness and consideration, because that’s where the keyword volume looks biggest.
 But validation is where conversion happens, and post-purchase is where lifetime value compounds.
-Count your tags.
-If you have 100 awareness questions and 15 validation questions, the imbalance is the opportunity.
+Count your tags: if you have 100 awareness questions and 15 validation questions, the imbalance is the opportunity.

 Add three columns: SERP strength (1-5), buyer language fidelity (1-5), commercial proximity (1-5).